mrkamel/distributed_job/README.md

 ```

 The `#stop` and `#stopped?` methods can be used to globally stop a distributed
 job in case of errors.
-Contrary, the `#done` method tells the `DistributedJob` that the
+Contrary, the `#done` method tells the distributed job
-specified part has successfully finished.
-Finally, the `#finished?` method
+that the specified part has successfully finished.
+Finally, the `#finished?`
-returns true when all parts of the distributed job are finished, which is useful
+method returns true when all parts of the distributed job are finished, which
-to start cleanup jobs or to even start another subsequent distributed job.
+is useful to start cleanup jobs or to even start another subsequent distributed
+job.

 ## Reference docs